 As the year marches on, you can see just how many books you’ve read, how far ahead or behind schedule you are and just what proportion of the challenge you’ve completed.

 There’s even a snazzy stats page ‘Your year in books’ that lets you know how many pages you’ve read and how popular your books are with the rest of the goodreads community.
-And if you love stats then you’re going to love Part 2 of my goodreads hacks for homeschoolers, home-edders, and all book loving families.
+And if you love stats head over to Part 2, 10 more goodreads hacks for homeschoolers, home-edders, and all book loving families.

 Have a wonderful week, and keeeep reading 🙂